Modern and Medieval Languages

 MML is strong at King's, both in student numbers and in academic performance.
 We have a lively community of around 30 undergraduate Modern Linguists plus a healthy number of Fellows.
 We offer in-college teaching in French, German, Linguistics, Russian and Spanish.
 Any combination of languages allowed by the Faculty can be accommodated at King’s.

-King's College Library is available 24/7 and provides many pleasant places to study (see the virtual tour), as well as books for the course and a good collection of foreign language films on DVD.
-The College is one of the closest to both the MML Faculty on the Sidgwick Site and the University Library (see map), as well as having the advantages of being a central College on the river, with easy access to shops, other Colleges and the Language Centre.
+King's College Library is available 24/7 and provides many pleasant places to study, as well as books for the course and a good collection of foreign language films on DVD.
+The College is one of the closest to both the MML Faculty on the Sidgwick Site and the University Library.
+It is also a central College on the river, with easy access to shops, other Colleges and the Language Centre.

 Our graduates go on to pursue successful careers in a broad range of fields, often aided by their work experience or studies undertaken during their third year (see below).
 In the past few years, these have included several in journalism, publishing, the art market, international development, law, banking, drama, the Civil Service, the Foreign Service, politics, arts administration, and teaching and research at both school and University levels.